arduino/docs-content/content/learn/05.communication/06.oneWire/oneWire.md

 ### A Code Snippet for the DS 1820 with 0.5 Degree Resolution

 Above example works only for the B-type of the DS1820.
-Here is a code example that works with the lower resolution DS1820 and with multiple sensors diplaying their values on a LCD.
+Here is a code example that works with the lower resolution DS1820 and with multiple sensors displaying their values on a LCD.
 Example is working with Arduino pin 9\.
 Feel free to change that to an appropriate pin for your use.
 Pin 1 and 3 of the DS1820 has to be put to ground!
 In the example a 5k resistor is put from pin 2 of DS1820 to Vcc (+5V).
 See LiquidCrystal documentation for connecting the LCD to the Arduino.

 ```
 #include <OneWire.h>